WQHS-DT: Univision years (2002–present)

 Seven of the USA Broadcasting stations acquired by Univision were in markets with an existing Univision station, but the deal marked Univision's entrance into the Cleveland market.
 Cleveland had an estimated 25,000 Hispanic households and 77,000 viewers, per Nielsen, and had historically lagged other markets its size in the availability of non-English-language television programming.
 As a result, throughout 2001, there was speculation that Univision would attempt to sell WQHS-TV, either to be paired with another Cleveland television station or as an outlet for games of the Cleveland Indians baseball team, whose broadcasting contract with WUAB expired after 2001.
 Even though speculation continued, WQHS-TV joined Univision on January 14, 2002, making it the first Spanish-language broadcast TV station in the region.

-In 2005, the United Church of Christ petitioned the FCC to deny a renewal of WQHS-TV's license over Univision's classification of a telenovela as E/I (educational/instructional); the case was settled in 2007 with the payment of a $24 million fine by the network, covering violations of the law at WQHS and other Univision stations.
+In 2005, the United Church of Christ petitioned the FCC to deny a renewal of WQHS-TV's license over Univision's classification of Saturday morning repeats of the children's telenovela Cómplices Al Rescate as meeting E/I (educational/instructional) requirements; the case was settled in 2007 with the payment of a $24 million fine by the network, covering violations of the law at WQHS and other Univision stations.

 WQHS has never produced a full-length local newscast.
 The first such newscasts in Spanish in the Cleveland market debuted in January 2022 when Gray Television, owner of WOIO and WUAB, launched Telemundo outlet WTCL-LD (channel 6).